-A completed Disability Evidence Form or a detailed report or letter from your GP or other qualified specialist which gives information about your disability or long-term health condition, and the likely effect of that on your academic performance.
+An accurate report outlining your specific diagnosis from a suitably qualified health professional or specialist which gives information about your disability or long-term health condition, and the likely effect of that on your academic performance.

-Covid-19 update – during these unprecedented times, students may find it difficult to get a GP appointment, so the above form could be completed digitally by a GP.
-An emailed form from GP will be accepted.
+Covid-19 update – students may find it difficult to get a GP appointment, so the above form could be completed digitally by a GP.
+An emailed form from your GP will be accepted.

 Evidence required for specific learning difficulties

 For students with dyslexia or dyscalculia, a written diagnostic report will be required from a Chartered or Practitioner Psychologist, or a specialist teacher holding a SpLD Assessment Practicing Certificate.